 - American College Test (ACT): composite score

-Science courses (Anatomy & Physiology I, Anatomy & Physiology II, Microbiology) intended for transfer credit must have been completed within the last 5 years with a minimum grade of "C." Classes may be completed online with labs completed in a physical classroom.
-Liberal Arts courses must be completed within 10 years.
+Science courses (Anatomy & Physiology I, Anatomy & Physiology II, Microbiology) intended for transfer credit must have been completed within the last 5 years with a minimum grade of "C." Classes may be completed online.

 The following non-science CLEP exams may be considered for transfer credit: